shijistar/enum-plus/README.md

 const PetTypes = Enum(petTypes);
 ```

-For more advanced usages, please refer to the [Custom initialization options](#custom-initialization-options) section
+### 6. Native Enum Format

-- ### Example 6: initialized from native enum (i.e. extend native enum with additional methods)
+You can also create from native enums.
+It benefits from the native enum's `auto-incrementing` behavior.

 ```ts
 import { Enum } from 'enum-plus';